aamaricci/EDIpack2.0/doc/funcs/2_bath.rst

 .. function:: chi2_fitgf(*args,ispin=0,iorb=None,fmpi=True)

    This function fits the Weiss field or Hybridization function (delta) with a discretized version.
 The fit parameters are the bath parameters contained in the user-accessible array.
 Depending on the type of system we are considering (normal, superconductive, non-SU(2)) a different set of inputs has to be passed.
+The specifics of the numerical fitting routines are controlled in the input file.

    :type args: [np.array(dtype=complex,np.array(dtype=complex),np.array(dtype=float)] **or** [np.array(dtype=complex,np.array(dtype=float)]